Courses-journey/cpp-cherno/README.md

 - static out of struct or class

-  - means that the linkage of that symbol that you declared to be static is going to be internal meaning it's going to be visible only to that transaltion unit you've defined it in
+  - means that the linkage of that symbol that you declared to be static is going to be internal meaning it's going to be visible only to that translation unit you've defined it in

 - static Inside of struct or class
   - means that variable is actually going to share memory with all of the instances of the class